japila-books/spark-sql-internals/docs/SQLExecution.md

 [TIP]
 ====
-Use spark-SparkListener.md#onOtherEvent[SparkListener] to listen to spark-sql-SQLListener.md#SparkListenerSQLExecutionStart[SparkListenerSQLExecutionStart] events and know the execution ids of structured queries that have been executed in a Spark SQL application.
+Use `SparkListener` (Spark Core) to listen to [SparkListenerSQLExecutionStart](SQLListener.md#SparkListenerSQLExecutionStart) events and know the execution ids of structured queries that have been executed in a Spark SQL application.

 [source, scala]
 ----